WootingKb/wooting-macros/README.md

 - **Open Source:** Want to help out?
 See below on how to get started.
 - **Windows & Linux:** Support for Windows 10/11 and most Linux distros**.
 MacOS support is on our radar.

 *Mice with more than 5 buttons may experience unintended behaviour.
-Please report any issues on the discord!
+Please report any issues on the [Discord](https://discord.gg/wooting)!

 **Linux is supported, but may be unstable with Wayland.
 Different DEs and distributions may result in various bugs - please report them.
 Some input latency may be introduced on Linux due to the scheduler.
 You can increase the niceness of the process manually to eliminate it.